BACK TO INDEX

 Elucidating the structure of biological intracellular networks from experimental data remains a major challenge.
 This paper studies two types of ``response signatures'' to identify specific circuit motifs, from the observed response to periodic inputs.
 In particular, the objective is to distinguish negative feedback loops (NFLs) from incoherent feedforward loops (IFFLs), which are two types of circuits capable of producing exact adaptation.
 The theory of monotone systems with inputs is used to show that ``period skipping'' (non-harmonic responses) is ruled out in IFFL's, and a notion called ``refractory period stabilization'' is also analyzed.
 The approach is then applied to identify a circuit dominating cell cycle timing in yeast, and to uncover a calcium-mediated NFL circuit in \emph{C.elegans} olfactory sensory neurons.

 2. D. Angeli and E.D.
 Sontag.
 Oscillations in I/O monotone systems.
 IEEE Transactions on Circuits and Systems, Special Issue on Systems Biology, 55:166-176, 2008.
 Note: Preprint version in arXiv q-bio.QM/0701018, 14 Jan 2007.
-[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, delay-differential systems.
+[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, delay-differential systems.

 Abstract: